Kambaa/easystroke/README.md

 # easystroke mouse gesture application for linux

+i couldn't install this app from the deb files, so i searched for a working solution.
+On a vm with same os (mine was Pardus 25) i compiled the project and copied the artifacts to my machine.
+Here's how i did it, hope it helps to someone.

 master branch contains the source code from MRWITEK/easystroke github repo.

 markdstjohn/easystroke  contains the source code from markdstjohn/easystroke github repo.